jhellingman/tei2html/Wiki/AuxiliaryTools.md

 ## `catpars.pl` ##

 Perl script to unwrap paragraphs, such that they appear on one line.
-Handle with care!
+Handle with care, as it might unwrap entire tables or lists if it deems them part of a paragraph.

 ## `quotes.pl` ##